For the next few minutes, try to imagine getting a bad coffee craving in LA's early days.

 The Society also soon had a parcel at the old City Cemetery for burials.
 (Beret-tip to Richard Schave for the link.)

 By 1861, the Society decided non-French (and non-Italian) Angelenos could see Dr. Lacharmois as well.
 Los Angeles was still a very dangerous place (so much so that Frenchtown was protected by a unit of the French Foreign Legion!), and there weren't many medical professionals in town.
-This decision, in effect, created a healthcare safety net for area residents who were not Catholic.
+This decision, in effect, created a healthcare safety net for area residents who may not necessarily have preferred St. Vincent's.

 General meetings were held twice a year, on the first Sunday in March and the first Sunday in August.
 This tradition, to the best of my knowledge, continued for the Society's entire existence.